blockchain-unica/rosetta-smart-contracts/contracts/anonymous_data/README.md

 - **SmartPy/Tezos**:
 - **Move/Aptos**:
 - **Fe/Ethereum**: since Fe does not support dynamic data structures, the Fe implementation cap the amount of any data sructure to a fixed amount.
 There can only be 100 users storing data, and the stored data has to be a single uint256.
 The hashing process uses the built-in encoding function to combine the user's address with the nonce.
+- **Vyper/Ethereum**: since Vyper requires dynamic arrays to declare a maximum size, storage structures must be explicitly bounded at compile time.
+This design emphasizes safety and determinism at the cost of flexibility.
+Additionally, hashing and argument packing rely on manual ABI-encoded construction rather than automatic encoding helpers.